Madeleine McGraw: Public image

 After her performances in various films within the horror genre including The Black Phone, McGraw has often been referred to as a scream queen in the media.
 (Note: Attributed to various sources including People, Blunt Magazine, and Collider.)
 In response to the title, McGraw stated that she is "very flattered", adding that she "never thought that this would be the direction that my career would be going, because my parents would literally never let us watch horror movies when we were younger".

 Personal life

 Madeleine McGraw is one of four children.
-Her siblings are all also actors including her twin brother, Aidan McGraw who starred alongside her in American Sniper, Jack McGraw from The Good Dinosaur, and Violet McGraw who portrayed young Yelena Belova in Black Widow.
+Her siblings are all also actors including her twin brother, Aidan McGraw who starred alongside her in American Sniper, Jack McGraw portraying young Arlo in The Good Dinosaur and starring alongside her in Toy Story 4, and Violet McGraw who portrayed young Yelena Belova in Black Widow.